ykwei7/Track-O/docs/DeveloperGuide.md

 #### Rationale
 Track-O aims to solve problems that arises when he teaches multiple tutees.
 Tutors may find it difficult to look for a tutee within the long list.
-A `find` feature helps to shrink the list down to display only the tutee of interest, giving them the ability to quickly identify specific tutees and getting information as required
+A `find` feature helps to shrink the list down to display only the tutee of interest, giving them the ability to quickly identify specific tutees and getting information as required.

 #### Current implementation
 `FindCommandParser` uses `parserUtil` to get the keywords used in the command.
-The keywords are supplied to the `find` command, and they follow after the flags.
+The keywords are supplied after the flags when tutors enter the command.
 Supported flags are `n/` `l/` `subject/` and `overdue/`.<br><br>
-`FindCommandParser` is initialised with 4 empty string arrays, each represents one of the 4 fields.
+`FindCommandParser` then initialises 4 empty string arrays, each represents one of the 4 fields.
 The keywords obtained by `parserUtil` will be added to the respective arrays.
 If the field does not contain any keywords, the array for that field remains empty.<br><br>
 A `CollectivePredicate` object will be created using these arrays of keywords, which serves as our filter test.
 It converts each arrays into streams and does an `allmatch` method call, which returns true if the tutee's information matches all the keywords of that field.
 However, if the keyword stream is empty, the returned result will also be `true`.
-To address this issue, we used an `activeTests` array and only add the result of `allmatch` to the array if the stream contains keywords. `CollectivePredicate#test` therefore returns true if `activeTests` is a non-zero length array and all the booleans are `true`.
+To address this issue, we used an `activeTests` array and only add the result of `allmatch` to the array if the stream contains keywords. `CollectivePredicate#test` finally returns true if `activeTests` is a non-zero length array and all the booleans are `true`.
 The following activity diagram shows an example of the flow of`CollectivePredicate#test` executed on a `Tutee` Bob.